iTwin/itwinjs-core/core/backend/ios/README.md

 The following takes place on every `npm run ios:build:test-runner`.

 1. Webpack Mocha and tests.
-    - Note the `entry` field in `test.webpack.config.js`.
+    - Note the `entry` field in `ios.webpack.config.js`.
 First, Mocha is required globally and configured programmatically.
 Then the tests are bundled via glob.
 Finally, mocha is run programmatically.
-See tools/build/mocha-reporter/index.js for details on how test termination is signalled to core-test-runner.
+On test suite completion, the mocha reporter communicates back to IModelJsNative via 'notifyListening', and passes the number of failed tests.

 2. Copy test assets.
     - The ./lib/ios/assets/ directory is referenced in core-test-runner-template/Config.xcconfig.
 These assets, which include the Webpacked tests (main.js), are copied in a build step defined in the Xcode project.